elcodi-blog/elcodi-blog.github.io/source/_posts/2014-04-17-what-is-elcodi.markdown

 Let me rephrase that: how many usable _developer friendly_ e-commerce solutions are there?

-Once again. how many development platform are there that won't end with you sayng "Ok, I'll do it myself"
+Once again. how many development platform are there that won't end with you saying "Ok, I'll do it myself"

 We do not a have definitive answer to this challenging problem.
 As many of you, we have been asking those questions to ourselves when we needed to start new projects from scratch.
 Yet those doubts kept on bouncing in our ``HEAD``: